sushmaakoju/research-experience/university-of-new-hampshire/README.md

 The presentation focused on ethical considerations, scientific implications, and practical applications of Large Language Models in academic writing contexts, focussed on AI for academic writing.

+- Due to previous experiences with authorship concerns, potential plagiarism/copyright threats, hazing, and coercive behavior, I implemented additional protective measures before sharing this project.
+I proactively recorded each feedback received, of which only a couple of comments that were relevant to Natural Language Understanding/Neurosymbolic methods and my study focus were implemented.

 ### Independent Research Projects

 **Science Communication Project: First Order Logic for Everyday Reasoning**